capistrano-plugins/capistrano-secrets-yml/README.md

 #### What if a new config is added to secrets file?

-- add it in local `config/secrets.yml`:
+- add it to local `config/secrets.yml`:

         production:
           secret_key_base: d6ced...
           foobar: some_other_secret

+- if you're working in a team where other people have the deploy rights, compare you local `secrets.yml` with the one on the server.
+This is to ensure you didn't miss an update.
-- and copy to the server:
+- copy to the server:

         $ bundle exec cap production setup

+- notify your colleagues that have the deploy rights that the remote `secrets.yml` has been updated so they can change their copy.

 ### How it works